differentialprivacy/differentialprivacy/_posts/2020-10-16-diffix-attack.md

 ```

 can be used to recover the 3rd digit from each row's social security number.
 Running this attack for each digit then aggregating the individual guesses to construct a guess for each user's entire social security number allows the attack to achieve perfect reconstruction on about 90 percent of the values.
-A similar attack worked on the datetime columns, with separate attacks on the value in the seconds position, the minutes position, and so on, and finally piecing these together to correctly reconstruct about 85 percent of the values.
+A similar attack worked on the `pickup_datetime` and `dropoff_datetime` columns, with separate attacks on the value in the seconds position, the minutes position, and so on, and finally piecing these together to correctly reconstruct about 85 percent of the values.

 Again, Aircloak's response was to restrict the query language.
 Both of the successful attacks relied on the use of some arithmetic inside of  a `FLOOR` function to check whether or not a row is included in a particular query.
-Diffix now forbids the use of arithmetic with *bucketing functions* such as `FLOOR`, `CEIL`, `ROUND`, etc.  This defeats strategies which choose random-ish subsets via hashing, but does not necessarily preclude the extraction of entropy from the data in other ways.
+Diffix now forbids the use of arithmetic with *bucketing functions* such as `FLOOR`, `CEIL`, `ROUND`, etc.  This defeats strategies which choose random-ish subsets via this kind of hashing, but does not necessarily preclude the extraction of entropy from the data in other ways.